Updated July, 2023

-The farm record data utilized in this report were obtained from the Iowa Farm Business Association annual summary.
+The farm record data utilized in this report were obtained from the Iowa Farm Business Association.
 The average of all farms in each table represents a weighted average of the values for each size group listed.
 Weighting factors are based on the number of farms in each size group in the state, as computed from the most recent Census of Agriculture.
 Only farms with sales of $100,000 or more were counted in making the weighting.
-Thus, overall averages should be representative of full-time Iowa farms.

 All records were kept on the accrual, or inventory, basis.
 On rented farms, only operator income and expenses were recorded.
 Data for ending assets and liabilities represent those of the operator only, and do not include the value of rented land.

 These farm record data are presented in the accompanying "pdf" file that you can access by clicking here or on the icon above.